alejolagosm/alejolagosm/README.md

 I’m interested in front end development and Data Analysis/Data science projects and currently open to all kinds of job opportunities in those fields.

-I’m currently learning React and Data Science.
+I’m currently learning Data Science and Back-End development with Nodejs.
-I have competent knowledge and practice in front end development using HTML, CSS frameworks and of course, Vanilla JS.
+I have competent knowledge and practice in front end development (HTML,CSS, JS) and experience developings using some frameworks (TailwindCSS, SASS, React).

-In data analysis and data science, I have knowledge in cleaning and analysing data and some basic machine learning models.

 I’m looking to collaborate on any project related to web development.